2014-2015 Coordinator: Prof. Jeremy Loebach

 - In your St Olaf Google Drive account, a Google spreadsheet “Research Participation Sign Up Sheet” for the current semester will appear.
 This document will be used for all recruiting from the Psych 125 classes.
 All studies, including online surveys must post the relevant sign up information here.
 No recruiting is initiated via email, and researchers may not email the class aliases or post information in the Moodle forums announcing their experiments.
 All students registered in Psych 125 will have read and write access to this document, and will be able to view and sign up for experiments at any time of day.

-- It is recommended that researchers send an email reminder to students who have signed up for their study the night before they signed up to participate.
+o It is recommended that researchers send an email reminder to students who have signed up for their study the night before they are scheduled to participate.
 Be sure this information is clear and accurate.

 - Look over the document and make sure that you have all of the information necessary to complete the form (some items may be designated as “NA” depending on your particular study).
 Please see the “Sample tab” for an example.